geerlingguy/youtube/README.md

 I've always wanted to teach like they did.

-And with this YouTube channel, I can do that—in ways I think many teachers never could've, to new and diverse global audiences.
+And with this YouTube channel, I can do that—in ways many teachers never could, to new and diverse global audiences.

 Let me hop down from my high horse, though... if you've watched my videos, you can see I'm not always teaching.